stenionobres/AspNetCoreIdentityLab/README.md

 >Is important to know that if there are accounts already created without email confirmation and the configuration is changed to account confirmation, these accounts will not log in.
 The **EmailConfirmed flag in the AspNetUsers table** must be changed to the value = 1.

 ## Authenticating an user

+### Password Rotation

+Password rotation refers to the changing/resetting of a password(s).
+Limiting the lifespan of a password reduces the risk from and effectiveness of password-based attacks and exploits, by condensing the window of time during which a stolen password may be valid.

+The frequency of rotation should vary based on the password age, usage, and security importance.
+For instance, a password for a standard user account may only require rotation at `60-day intervals`, a process that can be forced through password expiration.

+The Asp.Net Core Identity **don't implements Password Rotation by default** at the moment.
+This [github issue](https://github.com/dotnet/aspnetcore/issues/5716) talks about the subject.

 ### Login session expiration